 While starting or updating your screening process may be a change to your routine, there are some simple ways you can help your team commit to your screening program and increase adoption success.

 Regardless of what your COVID-19 screening program may involve, make sure you have some alternatives available for workers who may want to conduct their screening in a different way.
 Some people may want to answer questions in person rather than filling out an electronic form, some may want to only continue work in a remote fashion or some may have accessibility concerns.

 Try to get as much voluntary buy-in as possible by being flexible and understanding that some people may have concerns you may not have considered.
 2.

 3. Encourage and support

 We all know the hand washing and social distancing mantra 2020 has brought us, and although it may seem obvious it is important to continue to encourage and support positive health behaviours.
 Try to enable as much physical distancing as possible, encourage hand washing breaks, and make PPE readily available.
-To have the highest chance of full compliance with your COVID-19 policies, make it as easy as possible for your employees to continue good habits.
+To have the highest chance of full compliance with your COVID-19 screening program, make it as easy as possible for your employees to continue good habits.

 4. Designate someone to address potential COVID-19 concerns

 As an employer, it is your responsibility to ensure the safety of your employees.
 Designating an individual or group of people at your workplace who employees can go to with questions, listens to concerns, follows up with any missed screenings, and conduct any necessary individual screening can go a long way to fostering compliance.

 Giving employees some kind of forum for them to be involved or heard during this time is important not only for overall health and safety but employee morale.

 Right now is a time for overcommunication in the workplace.
 With regulations, public health guidelines, and internal policies constantly evolving it is important that your employees are staying up to date and informed.
 Be transparent about what changes might be coming and try to get feedback before setting policies in stone.